 When a child is born abroad to parents who are both Filipino citizens or to one (1) parent who is a Filipino citizen, i.e. one who has not been naturalized as a citizen of a foreign country, the child's birth must be immediately reported to the Philippine Embassy or Consulate which exercises jurisdiction over the place of birth.

 Ideally, the birth must be reported to the Consulate within twelve (12) months after its occurrence.
-When the parents neglect to report the birth within twelve (12), the birth may, nevertheless be recorded upon the determination of the consular officer of satisfactory evidence on the authenticity of the report.
-In these cases, the person who executed the report shall furnish the Consulate with an sworn statement/affidavit surrounding the delay in reporting the birth.
+When the parents neglect to report the birth within twelve (12) months, the birth may, nevertheless be recorded upon the determination of the consular officer of satisfactory evidence on the authenticity of the report.
+In these cases, the person who executed the report shall furnish the Consulate with a sworn statement/affidavit surrounding the delay in reporting the birth.

 PROCEDURES AND REQUIREMENTS